 5. Balances and Reconciliations

 a) Cash - Counted and recorded daily.
-Amounts confirmed by independent dual counting by Senior Business Assistant (Finance) and Business Assistant (Finance) and with any discrepancies reported immediately to the Staffing & Business Leader in the first instance.
+Amounts confirmed by independent dual counting by Assistant to Staffing & Business Leader and Finance/Personnel Assistant and with any discrepancies reported immediately to the Staffing & Business Leader in the first instance.

 Cash is held in the school safe to a maximum of £3,000 and banked once a week by Key Line.

 i) Weekly Budget monitoring reports will be printed and retained by the Staffing & Business Leader.
 Exception reports to the Headteacher to explain anomalies or unexpected variances.
 Overall budget reports will be signed by the Headteacher monthly.

 ii) Monthly checking and updating of staff costs against budget on HCSS (Financial Planning for Schools) in conjunction with Assistant to the Staffing & Business Leader.
 Checked and signed by the Headteacher monthly.

 iii) Monthly meeting between Headteacher and the Staffing & Business Leader to consider financial reports to end of previous quarter.